Educational Requirements

 - Frequent transfers to different locations.

-- Long periods away from family.
+- Potential for long periods away from family.

 - Responsibility for the safety of personnel and equipment.